-\Please note that Honors Students may graduate in 120 hours but are required to complete seven hours of Honors Leadership Seminars as well as four hours of Honors Thesis Seminars that can be used as electives.
+Please note that Honors Students may graduate in 120 hours but are required to complete seven hours of Honors Leadership Seminars as well as four hours of Honors Thesis Seminars in addition to all required hours outlined above in the Curriculum Summary for General Education and Major Requirements.

-The General Education curriculum consists of a distribution of 39 semester credit hours.
+The General Education curriculum consists of a distribution of 46 semester credit hours.
 See pages 41-46 for details.